MorrisCastro04/holbertonschool-web_front_end/html_advanced/README.md

 task 22: add links to the sections Hero, About us and Contact

 task 23: add links to service, works and news

+task 24: make a unordered list in the nav and the footer